rickgaiser/gcc/gcc/config/mips/mips.md

 }")

 ;; Trivial return.
-Make it look like a normal return insn as that ;; allows jump optimizations to work better .
+Make it look like a normal return insn as that ;; allows jump optimizations to work better.
 (define_insn "return"
   [(return)]
   "mips_can_use_return_insn ()"